"Disease has destroyed ten men for us, where the sword of the enemy has killed one" -wrote John Adams to his wife Abigail, April 13, 1777.

 It showed up in tribes of the Pacific Northwest, in the Canadian interior at trading posts of the Hudson's Bay Company, and even in Alaska.

-Fortunately for George Washington, he was immune to smallpox as he had contracted it at the age of 19 when he traveled to Barbados with his older half-brother Lawrence in 1751.
+Fortunately for the purpose of American independence, George Washington was immune to smallpox as he had contracted it at the age of 19 when he traveled to Barbados with his older half-brother Lawrence in 1751.

 On July 4, 1775, Washington cautioned against travel around Boston: